ortanaV2/Isonic/README.md

 - **Multi-layer routing** — organize wiring across any number of named, colored layers (with GND/POWER roles), connected with vias where they need to cross.
-- **Undo/redo** — every structural edit (wiring, placing, deleting, layer changes) is undoable, including via the mouse's back/forward side buttons.
-- **File save/load** — schematics save to a versioned, human-readable `.isonic` file (layers, components, wiring, vias, and EEPROM contents all round-trip).
 - **EEPROM programming** — an AT28C64B's memory can be viewed and edited directly, byte by byte, through a "Manage Data" panel, without wiring up its address/data/control pins.
 - **Custom ICs** — new chips are added by defining their pinout and behavior once (see `src/ics/`); they then show up in the parts menu like any built-in part.
-- **Configurable settings** — autosave interval, which corner the Layers panel docks to, and every tool/action keybind are rebindable from the Settings popup and persist across sessions.
 - **Annotations** — Section-Labeling draws a labeled, resizable, lockable rectangle to frame off part of a schematic; Text Label drops a single freestanding line of text — both purely organizational, with no effect on